 - Good verbal communication skills

-- Be a good listener
+- Good listener

-- Critical thinking
+- Critical thinking skills

 - Coordinating with others

-- Judgment and decision-making
+- Judgment and decision making

 - Cognitive flexibility

-- Understanding objectives
+- Understanding goals

 - Excellent time management